datavized/presentations/mit-webxr-2019/presentation.md

 # Why XR on the web?

 - Largest platform, everyone has access

+???
+Debra

+Open web:
+- No reliance on one company
+- Support from all major browser vendors (except apple/safari, but cardboard polyfill)
+- App stores delete apps for censorship or anti-competitive reasons
+- Note that Unity just killed support for Improbable due to license disagreement

+Failure resistance:
+- support for all major VR headsets (except playstation)
+- fallback to screen

 --
 - Built on the open web, open ecosystem